CAcertOrg/cacert-infradocs/docs/systems/bugs.rst

 Apache httpd configuration
 --------------------------

-The Apache configuration in the directory :file:`/etc/apache2/` has been changed to add some additional headers to improve client security:
+The Apache httpd configuration in the directory :file:`/etc/apache2/` has been changed to add some additional headers to improve client security:

 .. literalinclude:: ../configdiff/bugs/apache/bugs-apache-config.diff